bassmanitram/actions-for-nautilus/configurator/help.md

 You can specify **\*** or **\*/\*** to accept all mimetypes - but since this is the default setting it's a bit superfluous to do so.

-You can make a mimetype _"negative"_ by preceding it with an exclamation point, in order to declare that NONE of the selected files should be of the specified mimetype(s).
+You can make a mimetype _"negative"_ by preceding it with an exclamation point to declare that NONE of the selected files should be of the specified mimetype(s).
 E.g.

 ![Negative mimetypes](images/negative-mimetypes.png)